LabKey/labkey-ui-components/packages/components/releaseNotes/components.md

 ### version 2.145.1
 *Released*: 24 March 2022
+* Fix issue where we could not add assay samples to picklist from the run details page.

+### version 2.145.1
+*Released*: 24 March 2022
 * Fix issue where models with bindURl set to true could not have default sorts/filters/etc.

 ### version 2.145.0